prisma/specs/generators/Readme.md

 ### 1. Create an executable file

 In the following we describe how this can be done in JavaScript or TypeScript.
-In section XXX you can read more about other languages.
+In section [Interface between Generator SDK and each language](#interface-between-generator-sdk-and-each-language) you can read more about other languages.

 To create a generator in TypeScript, create a new package, which needs two files: A executable generator file, e.g. `generator.ts` and a generator manifest, called `generator-manifest.json`.